 The pandemic has seen many office teams working exclusively from home.
-If this is true of your sales team, you might be wondering how you can keep your sales people motivated and productive while working away from the office.
-We’ve put together our top four creative ways to motivate your sales team while working from home.
+If this is true of your sales team, you might be wondering how you can keep your sales people motivated and productive while working remotely.
+We’ve put together our top four creative ways to motivate your remote sales team.

 Make technology your friend